Based on the Volvo S60 sedan, the V60 station wagon was redesigned for 2019.

 Lower and longer than its predecessor, it shared design and mechanical elements with the larger V90 wagon, S90 sedan, and both the XC90 and XC60 crossovers.

-The Sweden-built V60 comes standard with advanced driver assist features including automatic emergency braking, and adaptive cruise control.
+The Sweden-built V60 came standard with advanced driver assist features including automatic emergency braking, and adaptive cruise control.

 A turbocharged, 250-hp four-cylinder engine and front-wheel drive come with T5 trim.

-The T6 offers all-wheel drive, plus a 316-hp four-cylinder engine that is both turbocharged and supercharged.
+The T6 offered all-wheel drive, plus a 316-hp four-cylinder engine that was both turbocharged and supercharged.

 Both engines are paired with an eight-speed automatic transmission.

-Unfortunately, the V60 also features Volvo's unintuitive touch-screen infotainment setup, which our testers found frustrating to use.
+Unfortunately, the V60 gets Volvo's unintuitive touch-screen infotainment setup, which our testers found frustrating to use.